guillaumeB-esilv/Python4DataAnalysis-ESILVA5-BEJNBAUM/README.md

 The no of comments in next H hrs(H is given in Feature no 39).

 ## Objectives :
-As we said in abstract section, the goal is to predict the amount of comment a Facebok post will received based on 53 features on the pages, the post and other related factors
+As we said the goal is to predict the amount of comment a Facebok post will received based on 53 features on the pages, the post and other related factor.

 ## Data processing
 First we look at the correlation between the features.
 Then we did some data cleaning : labelize features, transform binaries features, convert feature 4 integers to string.